nationalarchives/ds-wagtail/docs/infra/environments.md

 ## Pre-requisites for deployment to develop

-1. If your new code requires any Platform.SH environment variables to either be updated or created, please speak to someone who has access to the Platform.SH environment before deploying/merging your code.
+1. If your new code requires any Platform.sh environment variables to either be updated or created, please speak to someone who has access to the Platform.sh environment before deploying/merging your code.
 - The new variables should follow the naming convention as the other variables, which is `env:VARIABLE_NAME`

 ## Deploying to develop